Travel advice for coronavirus: Everything you need to know - Local News 8

 Flight cancellations and increased flexibility

+“At this point, all I can say is that we will comply with the administration’s announcement,” United Airlines spokesman Frank Benenati told CNN.

+“The safety and health of our customers and employees is always our highest priority,” said Delta Air Lines spokeswoman Elizabeth Ninomiya in a statement.
+“Delta has and will continue to quickly make adjustments to service, as needed, in response to government travel directive.”

-Airlines all over the world have canceled flights amid the outbreak, with many suspending or vastly reducing service to hard-hit countries such as China and Italy.
+Airlines all over the world have already slashed flights amid the outbreak, with many suspending or vastly reducing service to hard-hit countries such as China and Italy.
+They’ve also cut domestic service and other routes following a precipitous drop in demand.

 Some airlines, including United, American, JetBlue and Delta, have recently built more flexibility into new bookings, waiving change fees for some travel periods in March.

-Customers who opt to cancel their booking “can retain the value of the ticket” to use toward a new reservation up to 12 months after the original travel date.

-United Airlines was the first US carrier to cut its domestic flight schedule due to a sharp drop in demand.
-Other carriers across the globe are similarly cutting service.

-Delta has suspended flights between the United States and China through April 30.
+Delta has extended its suspension of flights between the United States and China through May 31.
 Service to Japan, Italy and South Korea has also been impacted, and waivers have been issued for various destinations heavily impacted by the outbreak.

 Other airlines, including British Airways, Lufthansa, Air France, Cathay Pacific, Qantas, Emirates and more, have similarly slashed or suspended service.